stevenfontanella/microlens/README.md

     generating (lens-compatible) record lenses, which is called [microlens-th][].

-  * All `INLINE` pragmas sprinkled thru lens were preserved, as well as flags from the `.cabal` file.
+  * All `INLINE` pragmas sprinkled through lens were preserved.
 Performance shouldn't suffer; if it does, it's a bug.

 [microlens]: http://hackage.haskell.org/package/microlens
 [microlens-mtl]: http://hackage.haskell.org/package/microlens-mtl